gmanolache/js-popunder/README.md

 Javascript Popunder
 =====
-This Javascript class help to easy make a popunder (avoid blocked by Google Chrome) You can make multiple window/tab
+This Javascript class being used to make a popunder easier (avoid blocked by Google Chrome) You can make multiple window/tab

 - Note: The popunders will open all at the same time with Firefox, IE